niess/pumas-luajit/docs/docs/api/medium/Medium.md

 two types of propagation media:
 {: .justify}

-- a [GradientMedium](GradientMedium.md) whose bulk density varies along a unidimensionnal gradient.
+- a [GradientMedium](GradientMedium.md) whose bulk density varies as a unidimensionnal gradient.
 - A [UniformMedium](UniformMedium.md) whose bulk density is uniform over the whole propagation medium.